ArduPilot/ardupilot_wiki/common/source/docs/common-rssi-received-signal-strength-indication.rst

  :ref:`RSSI_TYPE<RSSI_TYPE>` = 4  PWM type RSSI fed to a dedicated GPIO pin :ref:`RSSI_ANA_PIN<RSSI_ANA_PIN>`  Specifies the GPIO pin to read PWM type RSSI from.
-On boards with IOMCU these are the AUX pins that can be used as PWM output by default or alternatively set to be used as GPIO using the  :ref:`BRD_PWM_COUNT<BRD_PWM_COUNT>`  parameter.
+On boards with IOMCU these are the AUX pins that can be used as PWM output by default or alternatively set to be used as GPIO using the  ``BRD_PWM_COUNT``  parameter.

   :ref:`RSSI_CHAN_HIGH<RSSI_CHAN_HIGH>`  PWM value the radio receiver will output when the signal is the strongest.